marcduiker/building-a-resilient-workflow-with-durable-functions/labs/03_create_queuetrigger_function.md

 ### 3. Add a Blob Output Binding

-The result variable will contain some endpoint and subscription key information you'll need in later Labs.
-Let's store this result in blob storage so you can retrieve it later.
+The result variable will contain some endpoint and subscription key information we'll need in later Labs.
+Let's store this result in blob storage so we can retrieve it later.

 Because the blob output is optional, only when calling the subscription endpoint resulted in a success, ideally we use an IAsyncCollector<T> as we did for the queue output binding.
 But unfortunately this does not exist for the blob output binding.
 Instead we need to use something called an imperative output binding.
 This is a binding which is configured dynamically at runtime inside the function method.